Santa Catalina – updated 18 October 2022

 Chefs from all over the island come to this market to purchase produce alongside local residents and restaurant & bar owners.
 The market is open from 08:00 hrs to around 14:00 hrs Monday through Saturday.
 Saturday is the busiest day because locals have a tradition to remain at the market after they have finished shopping to enjoy drinks and tapas.

 Santa Catalina has many restaurants and international bars and is usually very busy with locals and expats alike.
-There’s a few venues that are always busy such as Hostal Cuba Bar with its rooftop terrace Sky Bar, La Havana Club and LAB Cocktail Bar.
+There are a few venues that are always busy such as Hostal Cuba Bar with its rooftop terrace Sky Bar, La Havana Club and LAB Cocktail Bar.
 If you enjoy Indian food, then we highly recommend Basmati Indian Restaurant, the Basmati menu changes every day, so anyone who goes two days in a row will be able to taste a different selection.

-Property prices in Santa Cat are extremely high and buyers tend to be International clients.
+Property prices in Santa Cat are extremely high and buyers tend to be international clients.
 A typical 2 bed, 81 square metre apartment will cost around 550,000 €.